 Commercial vehicles above 4.5 tonne CGVM must use the major Council resource recovery centres at Willawong and Nudgee and will be charged $128.10 per tonne (12.81 cents per kilogram for the remainder).

-Separate fees and charges are available to DCA Queensland members only for uncontaminated green waste.
-Waste and green waste vouchers cannot be used by DCA Queensland members.
+Separate fees and charges are available to DIAQ Queensland members only for uncontaminated green waste.
+Waste and green waste vouchers cannot be used by DIAQ Queensland members.

 All vehicles with a 4.5 tonne CGVM and under will be charged:

 - $11.30 for all vehicle or trailer combinations up to and including 100 kilograms